appserver-io/appserver/_docs/servlet-engine.md

 ## Passing data from a configuration

-In some cases, it will be necessary, that you need to pass data to the `init()` method, e. g. configuration values.
+In some cases, it will be necessary to pass data to the `init()` method, e. g. configuration values.
 You can also do this with the `@Route` annotation.
-So imagine, we want to make the path to the file with the resources configurable.
+Imagine, we want to make the path to the file with the resources configurable.

 ```php